Academic Catalog and Handbooks

 The faculty is also responsible for the setting and maintaining of faculty standards, including, but not limited to, recommendations regarding tenure, promotion, sabbaticals, and the use of faculty development funds.

-Finally, the faculty in collaboration with the Provost is responsible for recommendations regarding the procedures used to determine faculty salary increases and the creation and implementation of faculty salary schedules.
+Finally, the faculty in collaboration with the provost is responsible for recommendations regarding the procedures used to determine faculty salary increases and the creation and implementation of faculty salary schedules.
 The faculty, through its representatives on the Joint Benefits Committee, consults with other employee groups in order to formulate recommendations regarding working conditions and joint employee benefits.

 1.4.2 Faculty Role in the Governance of Saint John’s University